 This post (probably) contains affiliate links, including Amazon Associates links, and I may receive a small commission if you click one.
 This is at no extra cost to you and allows this site to keep running.

 Mexico took me by surprise in many ways.

 After spending a month in Chiang Mai, Thailand, I was looking forward to heading somewhere with a language I could (half) understand and a culture slightly more similar to my own.

 Only it took me a while to adjust.
-I'm not sure if it was the crazy long flight - where we even went back in time! - the elevation of Mexico city or just the huge cultural change of going from South East Asia to Latin America, but Mexico really took be my surprise.
-Mexico is a truly incredible country and I can't wait to go back there and see even more of it, but it's definitely a country you want to be prepared for.
+I’m not sure if it was the crazy long flight – where we even went back in time and then forward again! – the elevation of Mexico city or just the huge cultural change of going from South East Asia to Latin America, but it took me a week or so to feel settled there.
+Mexico is a truly incredible country and I can’t wait to go back there and see even more of it, but it’s definitely a country you want to be prepared for.

 If you’re planning your first trip to Mexico, here are some travel tips to help you make the most of your time there.

 Where to go in Mexico